| Title: | Anomaly Detection using the CAPA and PELT Algorithms |

 optional parameters see details |

-a time the results prodiced are as though the analysis was stopped then.
+If providing t a time the results prodiced are as though the analysis was stopped then.

 A data.frame summarising the partitions